maringuu/evaluatie/README.md

 -->

 # Evaluatie - Code for the Evaluation of my Master's Thesis
-This repository contains a python module and accompanying jupyter notebooks.
+This repository contains a python module, accompanying jupyter notebooks and SQL instrductions to initialize the evaluatie database.

 ## Installation
+First, install the module using `poetry`.
-Use `evaluatie-initdb` to initalize the postgres databse.
+Then use `evaluatie-initdb` to initalize the postgres databse.
+The script initializes the `public` schema of the given database.
+In addition, you will have to create more additional schematas (see below).
+The following sql statements are meant to be executed in order they appear in this document.

 ### Configuring postgresql
 As the database gets quite big, we need to tune some postgres configuration to get reasonable good performance.
+The following are only recommendations.
 ```
 # Postgres docs recommend 25% of memory.
 shared_buffers = 16GB